cmmid/cmmid.github.io/topics/covid19/_posts/2020-03-24-age_hypotheses.md

 description: We evaluated hypotheses for the age-distribution of COVID-19 cases reported.

-status: paper-under-peer-review
+#status: paper-under-peer-review
-# status: paper-accepted-at-journal
+status: paper-accepted-at-journal
 # status: paper-published-at-journal

 #add the date at which post is updated (if applicable), in YYYY-MM-DD
-update: 2020-04-30
+update: 2020-05-13

 #add optional hash-array with authors
 # see /_data/authors.yml for list of ids, or to add/edit an author